mshniyaz/UARTSocket/README.md

     ```
 2. Select option `2` to connect as a client.
 3. Enter the server address, UART port path, and baud rate when prompted.

+**NOTE**: If serial communication programs like minicom are listening to the serial device on the host, clients will be unable to intercept the UART data.

 ## Configuration